openbaton/docs/docs/vnfpackage.md

 $ curl -X POST -v -F file=@vnf-package.tar "http://localhost:8080/api/v1/ns-records/<NSD_ID>"
 ```

-Installation and configuration is done automatically and provides you with a configured iperf server/client infrastructure.
+Installation and configuration is done automatically and provides you with a configured iperf server/client service.

 **Note** You could use the [Dashboard][dashboard-link] as well for creating the NSR of this NSD.